maccaspro/Powershell/Azure AD Scripts/Add group members to another group/Readme.md

-## Add members of other groups to group
+## Add members of groups to another group

 This script simply finds the members of $GroupNames and adds them to $DestGroup group.